JoshStrobl/Perfily/README.md

 It will also set the Benchmark's `duration` to the time it took to run the test.
 So you can use something like `benchmark.duration` and get the entire, non-fixed, duration of the test.

 It will run over `x` amount of iterations, where `x` is the amount of iterations defined for this Perfily benchmark, defaulting to 1.
 The duration will be the average of the individual iteration times.

+If `autoclearExpecting` is set to `true` (default: `false`), it will remove the `expecting` variable from that particular Perfily instance.
+This is handy if you are using a single Perfily instance for multiple tests, and don't want the residual "expecting" variable.